 Dordt’s journalism program teaches two key skills: writing well and researching well.
 These skills are marketable, not just in journalism, but in a whole host of other professions as well.

 Student Learning Objectives

-Dordt College journalism majors will be able to:
+Dordt University journalism majors will be able to:

 - Think critically: Students will analyze difficult questions and craft clear, coherent responses.
 They will hone critical reflection skills, while developing their capacity for empathy.
 Students will gain insight into examining and understanding the culture they are covering while wrestling with the role of the media in that culture.

 - Relate: In order to best tell their stories, Dordt journalism students will learn to interact well with the people at the heart of those stories.
 Students will display effective interpersonal skills and grow comfortable with engaging real people from all different backgrounds.
 They will demonstrate public presentation skills and the ability to ask rich questions.
 They will become good listeners and grow proficient at putting people at ease.
 Dordt journalism students will engage others in a way that is respectful, ethical, and Christ-honoring.
 They will understand the importance of building and sustaining networks to cover a beat with accuracy, depth, and insight.

 - Research and report: Students will learn what it takes to be an organized and detailed news-gatherer.
 They will understand how to gather accurately and interpret responsibly the wide-range of information available.
 The Dordt student reporter will engaging in research and reporting of culture around, while holding to a biblical foundation.
 Dordt journalism students will resist the allure of the privileged while tracking down the tales of average people in real America.